reuterk/condainer/README.md

 * Condainer environments are read-only and immutable.
 In case you need to add packages, rebuild the image.
 * Within the same project, when experimenting, you can toggle between multiple existing squashfs images by editing the UUID string in `condainer.yml`.

-## Contact
+## Source Code and Contact

+Condainer is available under the MIT license at <https://gitlab.mpcdf.mpg.de/mpcdf/condainer> or <https://github.com/reuterk/condainer>.

-Copyright © 2023 Klaus Reuter <klaus.reuter@mpcdf.mpg.de>, Max Planck Computing and Data Facility
+Copyright © 2023- Klaus Reuter <klaus.reuter@mpcdf.mpg.de>, Max Planck Computing and Data Facility